ach4l/pyndi/README.md

+Pre-processing steps:
+1. Removed all the blank lines from the pyndi code

 Minor semantics:
 1. user may write agar or agr, not going to make a difference, nahin/nhi/nahi; jbtk/jabtk/jbtak all interpreted identically.